-- Cover the pan or dish with a sheet of plastic wrap and a sheet of foil, shiny side facing the food.
+- Cover the pan or dish with a sheet of parchment paper and a sheet of foil, shiny side facing the food.
 Seal tight around the edges and bake for 25 minutes.
 Uncover and bake for 5 minutes more.
-(The plastic will not melt into the food but instead protects the acidy sauce from disintegrating the foil.
-If plastic makes you nervous, use parchment paper between food and foil.
-The shiny side of foil reflects the heat so I always put dull side up.)
+(The shiny side of foil reflects the heat so I always put dull side up.)

 - Once the dish is done, let them sit for five minutes to set up.
 Remove the tooth picks and serve with pasta and tomato sauce with Parmesan cheese.

 You may also like: